Making complex data simple and compelling

 Fig. 2.
 The results of the search query “How to disassemble M3438G”.

 Typically, the laptop model is indicated on the label located on the bottom of the laptop or in the battery compartment.
 When you remove the hard drive from the laptop, remember that there can be more than one hard drive in the laptop.
-There are models in which 4 hard drives are installed.
+There are models in which four hard drives are installed.
 Furthermore, an additional hard drive may be installed into the compartment DVD-drive.
 We are lucky.
 Only one hard drive is installed in our laptop.

 Fig. 3.
 Ejected hard drive.